3 Reasons to Refinance Before Retirement

 Your mortgage is one of your largest monthly bills.
 It’s not something you should bring into your carefree days of retirement if you don’t have to.
 Lucky for you, there are loan programs available with shorter loan terms.
 By refinancing into a shorter term before retirement you’re not only paying your loan off sooner, you’re also saving thousands (maybe tens of thousands) of dollars in overall interest.

-When working with American Financing, you can choose any loan term you need.
-If you plan to retire in eight years and want your home to be mortgage-free in seven years, it’s possible!
-Just make the 10-minute call to a mortgage consultant to learn more.
+When working with American Financing, you can choose any loan term you need ten years and over!
+Just call a mortgage consultant to learn more.

 Consolidate high-interest debt